Summer Reading FAQs

 I accidentally logged too many minutes — what should I do?

 No worries.
-You can go to Mail and send us a message or email us at email@example.com.
+You can click on the "?" at the bottom of the page and let us know or you can email us at email@example.com.
 We'll take care of it for you and send a message when it's done.

 How do I score points?

 The more points you earn, the more badges and games you unlock.
 For early literacy, children and teen participants — one minute of reading equals one point.
 For adult participants — reading a magazine equals 20 points, reading a book equals 60 points.

 How many points do I need to score a prize?